kubrickfr/avsc-wiki/API.md

 ##### `type.read(buf)`

 + `buf` {Buffer} Encoded long.
 If `manualMode` is off (the default), `buf` will be an 8-byte buffer containing the long's unpacked representation.
 Otherwise, `buf` will contain a variable length buffer with the long's packed representation.

+This method should return the corresponding decoded long.

 ##### `type.write(obj)`